Tag Archives: Francis Flynn

 This finding suggests that requesters have a greater chance of agreement after initial refusal, so it’s advisable to persist.

-Requesters and help-seekers analyzed requests using different implicit criteria: Requesters focused on the magnitude of the “ask,” whereas potential helpers considered the inconvenience costs of saying “yes” compared with the interpersonal and self-image costs of saying “no.”
+The researchers concluded that help-seekers and potential helpers analyzed requests according to different criteria.
+Help-seekers typically considered the magnitude of the “ask,” whereas potential helpers considered the inconvenience costs of saying “yes” compared with the interpersonal and self-image costs of saying “no.”

-Requesters benefit from expanding the pool of those they ask, not just those who reliably and consistently agree.
+Requesters benefit from expanding the pool of those they ask, not just those who consistently agree.

 Potential helpers to can assist by reducing help-seekers’ subjective discomfort even if they decline the request.